trdastidar/Fisherfaces_On_Hadoop/README.md

 y = (x - m) * E, where m is the 'mean image' computed in step 1 above.
 Note that the quantity x - m is already computed in step 2.
 Thus, in this stage, we simply multiply each row of U by E in a map-only job.
 E is passed to the mappers via distributed cache.
+Let the resultant matrix (where each row is a PCA transformed image) be denoted by Y.

 This step concludes the eigenfaces computation, which is the first phase of the Fisherfaces algorithm.